textpattern/textpattern.github.io/tags/link_feed_link.md

 Tag will accept the following attributes (**case-sensitive**):

 `category="category name"`
 : Restrict to specified category.
 Note: the category name may be different to the title you typed when you created the category, as the names are sanitized for URL use.
-Check the [Categories administration panel](https://docs.textpattern.io/administration/categories-panel) to ensure you are using the correct name.
+Check the [Categories panel](https://docs.textpattern.io/administration/categories-panel) to ensure you are using the correct name.
 : **Values:** category name.
 : **Default:** current category.